 ATM Fees: 1/2

-Simple doesn’t charge fees on their end.
-You will get Visa’s wholesale rates, which is usually very close to the interbank exchange rates.
+Simple doesn’t charge ATM specific fees on their end.
+You will get Visa’s wholesale rates (which is usually very close to the interbank exchange rates) plus a 1% international transaction fee—which is the same as for POS transactions.
 You can calculate Visa’s current exchange rates here.
 Also, Simple will not refund any ATM fees from the ATM provider.

 Incoming and outgoing wires are free for domestic transfers.
 You can receive international transfers as well, but they don’t offer international outgoing transfers though.
 Simple is the clear winner in this category.